SpartacusDev/Tweakio/README.md

 ## Differences between the APIs
 * Tweakio API - Made by me, Spartacus.
 Completely open sourced.
 Slow, contains over 500 repos, gives most results.
 * Parcility API - Made by the Zenith Team.
 Fast, contains over 600 repos.
 * Canister API - Made by Tale.
-Fast, used in Sileo as a built-in feature.
+Fast, used in Sileo as a built-in feature, has exact price for each package.
+If in doubt, I suggest either Parcility or Canister (as the Tweakio API is slow).

 # Contributing
 Feel free to contribute by making a pull request